It Ends with Us controversies: Perez Hilton

 On July 19, 2025, Lively subpoenaed celebrity blogger Perez Hilton for communications with Baldoni and his associates.
 She alleged that Hilton may have participated in a coordinated smear campaign against her, using his platform to distribute derogatory content.
 Hilton responded by filing a motion to quash and denying that he was part of any smear campaign asserting "I was not paid by anyone to speak negatively about Blake Lively, I was not told to speak negatively about her, I was not promised any favors or discounts or anything".
-He argued that the subpoena was a “fishing expedition” and asserted his status as a journalist protected by the First Amendment.
-After initially representing himself, the ACLU of Nevada ultimately stepped in to represent him pro bono.
-One day after Hilton retained the ACLU, Lively withdrew the subpoena against him.
+He argued that the subpoena was a "fishing expedition" and asserted his status as a journalist protected by the First Amendment.
+After initially representing himself, the American Civil Liberties Union (ACLU) of Nevada ultimately stepped in to represent him pro bono.
+One day after Hilton retained the ACLU, Lively withdrew the subpoena as it was no longer needed, given she had received the materials she sought from the defendants.

-Content Creators
+Content creators

-In August 2025, Lively received criticism after subpoenaing independent content creators, some of whom have as few as one follower, suspecting them of working with Baldoni's team, which they denied.
+In August 2025, Lively subpoenaed several content creators, suspecting them of working with Baldoni's team, which they denied.
 The initial subpoenas went out to Google and sought "account information for 16 YouTubers, including names, emails, IP addresses, physical addresses and bank account and credit card numbers".
 Lively also sent subpoenas to TikTok and ultimately targeted 107 content creators in total.
-The subpoenas forced the content creators to either spend money on lawyers or represent themselves to file motions to quash the subpoena.
+The subpoenas required the content creators to either hire a lawyer or represent themselves to file motions to quash the subpoena.
 One subpoenaed YouTuber wrote that Lively's subpoena "targeted creators who have expressed unfavorable opinions about her online.
 The Subpoena was not supported by any evidence.
 It served to intimidate, harass, chill constitutionally protected free speech, and threaten the safety and privacy of non-parties."
-Lively rescinded many of the subpoenas once the motions to quash were filed, preventing the judge from ruling on whether the subpoenas had merit.